vertexproject/synapse/docs/synapse/model_format.rst

 This allows the model definitions to grow along with the codebase over time.
 One feature we have in Synapse is the ability to track model revisions over time.
 By using the Cortex extensions class, CoreModule, we can implement our modules, and specific handlers for them, and migration steps over time in a single place.
-By placing some conventions around how the CoreModule is used for modeling, we can ensure consistency across both the Cortex, DataModel and TypeLib classes; as well as ensuring that consistent data migrations are available to Cortex users.
+By placing some conventions around how the CoreModule is used for modeling, we can ensure consistency across the Cortex, DataModel and TypeLib classes; as well as ensuring that consistent data migrations are available to Cortex users.

 An example of a simple model definition file is the following ::

     import synapse.lib.module as s_module

-    def getDataModel():
-        return FooBarModule.getBaseModels()[0][1]

     class FooBarModule(s_module.CoreModule):